samjonester/react-d3-blog-example/README.md

 # React D3 Blog Example

-This is example code for the React D3 Test Double blog post.
+This is example code for my React D3 Test Double [blog post](https://samljones.com/2017-01-05/well-factored-pie-graph-react-d3/).
-## TODO ADD LINK TO POST WHEN PUBLISHED

 The code makes a Pie graph react component that renders with D3.